Angelo Niculescu: Writing

-Personal life
+Personal life and death

-He had four brothers and one of them, Jean Niculescu, was a footballer at Olympia București.
+He had four brothers and one of them, Jean, was a footballer at Olympia București.
+For representing his country at the 1970 World Cup, Niculescu was decorated by the President of Romania, Traian Băsescu, on 25 March 2008, with the Class III Sports Merit Order (Ordinul "Meritul Sportiv").

 Niculescu died on 20 June 2015 in his apartment in Bucharest and was buried in the Ghencea Military Cemetery.
 The president of FIFA, Joseph Blatter said: "Please accept my condolences for the passing of former player and coach Angelo Niculescu.
 He will be remembered for his contribution to Romanian football, especially as the inventor of the tiki-taka style of play."